ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Else the type is invalid, in which case the Leader MUST abort the aggregation job.

-Since VDAF preparation completes in a constant number of rounds, it will never be the case that some reports are completed and others are not.
+Since VDAF preparation completes in a constant number of rounds, it will never be the case that some reports in an aggregation job are completed and others are not.

 If the Leader fails to process the response from the Helper, for example because of a transient failure such as a network connection failure or process crash,